gijit/gi/README.md

 2018 Jan 8 update
 ------
 Today we landed multiline support.
-We accurately evalutate Go expressions as they are entered, even with newlines.
+We evalutate
+Go expressions as they are entered, and these can now span multiple lines.
+This lifts the prior limitation that meant that functions and types needed to be defined all on one line.

 This was fun to put together.
 I used the actual gc front end that parses regular go code.
-The advantage is that we know start with correct parsing of the whole language.
+Since gc is written in Go, why not leverage it!
+The advantage is that we know we are building on correct parsing of the whole language.

+Of course minor tweaks had to be made to allow statements and expressions at global scope.
+Happily, from our experience adding the same provisions to gopherJS, we knew these were relatively minor changes.
+See the updated demo transcript below in this readme for a multi-line function definition taking effect.

 2018 Jan 7: latest update